vs-ude/fyr/README.md

 ## Reference Types

 References are a restricted kind of pointers which can optionally point to an address on the stack.
 The compile guarantees that the lifetime of a reference is never longer than the lifetime of the stack-variable it is pointing to.
-To achieve this restriction, reference types are only allowed on function parameters and local variables.
+To guarantee this restriction, reference types are only allowed on function parameters and local variables.
 Consequently, the return type of a function cannot be a reference type.

-In general, a reference cannot be used to compose more complex types.
+Reference types cannot be used to compose more complex types.
 Hence, references cannot appear in structs, tuples or arrays.
 Furthermore, there are no pointers to reference types and no references pointing to references etc. For example, `[]&int` is not allowed, whereas `&[]int` is ok.

 Pointer-like types can be turned into a reference type by prepending `&` as in `&[]int`.
 In this example, the type is a slice which points to an underlying array of integers.
 This array can be located on the stack or the heap.

 A non-reference pointer can be assinged to a reference pointer if both point to the same type.
 The other way round is not allowed, because this could mean that the lifetime of the pointer is longer than the lifetime of the stack-variable it is pointing to.

 References are not allowed on strings, maps and unsafe pointers.
 The bytes of a string can never exist on the stack.